topherCantrell/FSM/journal/README.md

 # Journal

+## 9/6/2016

+I ordered two LED switches so I can run both pi and prop at the same time for a photograph.
+I ordered the tic-tac-tome again -- also for a photo.

 ## 8/20/2016

 Finished up with the pi implementation.
 Now to make sure the propeller uses the updated state names.